VRS X Operator's Handbook

 - verify emergency/selection state is not masking expected tint.

-15. AircraftDB Editor & Custom Photos
+15. AircraftDB Editor and Custom Photos

 AircraftDB Editor and Custom Photos